-Developers can’t control against all those scenarios, but they can make sure that they maintain compliance on behalf of their customers and themselves (as of 2013).
+Developers can’t control against all those scenarios, but they can ensure they maintain compliance on behalf of their customers and themselves (as of 2013).

 Example: Mobile HIPAA Provider Selection Story

 Below is a snippet from a developer selecting a solution for a HIPAA-Compliant Hosting mobile application, anonymized and edited for privacy.
 The intention here is to look at questions and concerns rather than the specs of particular plans.

 Note that we’re looking at an excerpt from the middle of their back-and-forth, right after the Hosting Consultant has explained the 12-month agreement.

 - So what would be the penalty if we break the agreement or would like to move to a different establishment?

 - Do you have any referral incentives since this will be for our client?